Boris Becker: 1995–1996: Revival

 In 1995, Becker reached the Wimbledon final for the seventh time.
 He won a baseline contest with Cédric Pioline in the quarter finals in five sets.
 Against Andre Agassi in the semi-finals, Becker was down a set and two breaks, but eventually won in four sets.
 He lost the final in four sets to Pete Sampras, losing his serve five times.
 "Unfortunately, he owns the Centre Court now.
 I used to own it a few years back, but it belongs to him now" said Becker afterwards.
 At the US Open, Agassi beat Becker in the semi finals in four sets.
 Becker won the year-end ATP Tour World Championships for the third and last time in Frankfurt with a straight-set win over Michael Chang in the final.

 In 1996, Becker's sixth and final Grand Slam title came as he defeated Chang in the final of the Australian Open.
 After winning the Queen's Club Championships for the fourth time, Becker was widely expected to mount a serious challenge for the Wimbledon title in 1996, but his bid ended abruptly when he damaged his right wrist during a third-round match against Neville Godwin and was forced to withdraw.
 Becker defeated Sampras in October 1996 in a five-set final in Stuttgart Masters.
 "Becker is the best indoor player I've ever played", said Sampras after the match.
 Becker lost to Sampras in the final of the 1996 ATP Tour World Championships in Hanover, although Becker saved two match points in the fourth set and held serve 27 consecutive times until he was broken in the penultimate game.
 Later that year he won the Grand Slam Cup defeating Goran Ivanišević in the final.

 1997–1999: Last years on tour

 In 1997, Becker lost to Sampras in the quarterfinals at Wimbledon and announced his Grand Slam retirement, though he continued playing in other events.
 Becker lost to Agassi in the final at Hong Kong in 1999.
 Becker played Wimbledon one more time in 1999, this time losing in the fourth round to the number two seed, Patrick Rafter on Centre Court.
 This was his final career match.
-Becker received a standing ovation from the Royal Box in what was his final appearance at the tournament.
+Becker received a standing ovation from the Royal Box in what was to become his final appearance at the tournament.